Otus-DevOps-2019-11/Aritain_microservices/README.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### gitlab-ci-1 HW description

+Learned the basics about the work with gitlab environment:

+- A basic gitlab server was deployed

+- Created a pipeline for application deployment

+- Created different environments for different stages of development

+- Added some basic checks and conditions for commits

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### docker-4 HW description

 Created different docker networks for container isolation and implemented them for the existing containers